Quiq/registry-ui/README.md

 To preserve sqlite db file with event notifications data, add to the command:

     -v /local/data:/opt/data

+You can also run the container with `--read-only` option, however when using using event listener functionality you need to ensure the sqlite db can be written, i.e. mount a folder as listed above.

 ## Configure event listener on Docker Registry